Webbrother/jquery.change-cursor/README.md

 jQuery changeCursor plugin
 ===

-Plugin change cursor before element.
+Plugin changes cursor before element.
 Useful when you need to use image bigger that 32x32px as cursor.

+###Browsers support:
 Working with all browsers except IE<9

 ###Demo